What type of content do you primarily create?

 GPT-3.5 Improvement: 85%

-This principle encourages you to be as explicit as possible in your prompt for the requirements that you want the output to follow.
+This principle encourages you to be as explicit as possible in your ChatGPT prompt for the requirements that you want the output to follow.
 In the study, it helped improve the quality of responses, especially when researchers asked the model for really specific elements using keywords.

 They typically gave about three keywords as examples to include, and that allowed the LLM to focus on those specifics rather than coming up with its own.